Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/README.md

 For debugging purposes, the `enableTestSend` options can be set to `true` which gets immediate feedback from the PNS on the `send*` methods, however, is not supported in production scenarios.
 This is not supported on the scheduled send methods.

-Raw JSON or XML can be sent to the send or scheduled send methods, or the notification builders can be used which helps construct messages per PNS such as APNs, Firebase, Baidu, ADM and WNS.
+Raw JSON or XML strings can be sent to the send or scheduled send methods, or the notification builders can be used which helps construct messages per PNS such as APNs, Firebase, Baidu, ADM and WNS.
 These builders will build the native message format and fill in associated HTTP headers so there is no guessing about which fields are available for each PNS.

 ```typescript
 // Using the class-based approach